Dr Sam Clifford

 Under Professors Lidia Morawska and Kerrie Mengersen and Dr Samantha Low-Choy, Sam's thesis investigated spatio-temporal modelling of ultrafine particles in Brisbane, Australia.
 After five and a half years of postdoctoral work at QUT, Sam joins us at the London School of Hygiene and Tropical Medicine for 2.5 years as a postdoctoral fellow.

-Sam has five years experience in undergraduate lecturing at QUT, teaching SEB113 - Quantitative Methods in Science, a first year B Sc unit covering mathematics and statistics in the R computational environment.
-His teaching makes use of blended learning approaches to prepare students for lecture material, and collaborative workshops through case studies relevant to undergraduate science.
+Sam has five years experience in undergraduate lecturing at QUT, teaching mathematics and statistics in the R computational environment to first year Bachelor of Science students.
+His teaching makes use of blended learning approaches to prepare students for lecture material, and collaborative workshops with project-based learning.

 In 2015, Sam and his team were awarded a Vice Chancellor's Award for Innovation on the basis of their work transforming SEB113.